kllychung/myrecipereviewsapp/README.md

 2. Allow recipe readers to view published recipes from publishers and write recipe reviews
 3. Publishers can also read reviews about their readers

-# App Hosting
-App is hosted at https://myrecipereviewsapp.herokuapp.com

 # Authentication
 Two roles have been created:
 1. Reader